 West Park Healthcare Centre (the Centre) is a public hospital that provides specialized rehabilitation for patients recovering from life-altering accidents and illnesses.
-The Centre operates a full service Prosthetics and Orthotics manufacturing facility where certified and specially trained staff design and build prostheses and orthoses, operates an Assessment Centre that provides comprehensive assessment services aimed at providing credible third party opinions for the insurance industry and owns and operates a long-term care facility.
+The Centre operates a full service Prosthetics and Orthotics manufacturing facility where certified staff design and build prostheses and orthoses, operates an Assessment Centre that provides comprehensive assessment services aimed at providing credible third party opinions for the insurance industry and owns a long-term care facility, operated by Extendicare (Canada) Inc.